phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 Observations:

-- Freqs10 - with ODS and ADL data, and with Ross' frequency list filtered on ODS, and with all names from the novels added - performs best.
+- Freqs10 - with ODS and ADL data, **without** Ross' frequency list (by mistake ..), and with all names from the novels added - performs best.
 - Freqs5 performs a tiny bit better than freqs4, which has a slightly lower match percentage, and slightly more error types.
 Consistent with SymSpell docs which state that SymSpell expects a lowercased frequency dictionary.
 - Using bifreqs1, bifreqs2, or bifreqs3 made no difference, but I only did corrections at the word level so far, so this makes sense.
 Correction of longer stretches of text should be explored (e.g. crudely segmented sentences).
 - Freqs2 has the best performance on the most frequent errors (e.g. only half the ø=o errors compared to freqs1).
 However, overall performance is far worse than freqs1.
 (Also, there are many more error types).